API Best Practices

 API Docs Dashboard Tool

-The API Docs Dashboard tool shows a dashboard view of the modules connected to every API (application programming interface) and remote execute.
-The tool builds documentation for the module when you select one from the dashboard.
-This documentation includes API call descriptions as well as their request and response parameters.
+The API Docs Dashboard tool displays a dashboard view of the modules connected to every API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services. and remote execute in your environment.
+It displays documentation for each API module that includes API call descriptions, and request and response parameters.
 The data type and description of each field also displays when you select one of the modules.

-Remote executes interface with a module via an API call instead of loading the module in the browser.
-You build an API endpoint that other modules in your application can use when you build a remote execute module.
+Remote executes interface with a module using an API call, instead of loading the module in the browser.
+You'll configure an API endpoint that other modules in your application can use when you build a remote execute module.
 So, the term API module can refer to a remote execute module or a module with a basic API call.

-Follow three best practices to make sure this tool works:
+Follow three best practices to ensure this tool works:

-• Follow the API Specification snippet to help you build API modules.
+• Follow the API module layout when building API modules.
 APIs work as intended when you use these guidelines, and their documentation displays in the dashboard.
-Plus, The use of this template makes your Unqork configuration more consistent.
+The use of this template also makes your Unqork configuration more consistent.

 Config Analysis Dashboard Tool

-The Config Analysis Tool helps resolve complex issues that come up as you build in the Unqork Designer Platform.
-With this tool, Unqork provides feedback on your applications as you build.
+The Config Analysis Dashboard tool helps Creators Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. resolve complex issues that occur as they build in the Unqork Designer Platform.
+With this tool, Creators submit a configuration report so Unqork can provide feedback on in-progress application builds.

-Use the Config Analysis Tool to submit your configurations for review.
-The team at Unqork runs multiple tests on each configuration, and they suggest possible improvements.
-They also send you a detailed report from the tests, so you avoid similar configuration issues in the future.
+The Unqork team runs multiple tests on your configuration, suggesting possible improvements.
+Unqork also sends a detailed report of the tests, so you avoid similar configuration issues in the future.
 Upload your report to the Config Analysis Dashboard tool to filter and organize your information with ease.
-Track changes as you and your team update the project to see progress in real-time.
-The tool includes a variety of charts as visualization aids for the report.
-Use these KPI A quanitifiable measure of performance of a specific objective for a specified time. widgets to print, export, and share test results.
+The tool includes various charts as visualization aids and KPI A quanitifiable measure of performance of a specific objective for a specified time. widgets to print, export, and share test results.

 This tool lets you: